surajsureshkumar/surajsureshkumar/README.md

 ## :fire: Somethings About me
 - 🔭 I’m currently working on developing backend and frontend features for a non-profit organization
-- 🌱 I’m currently refining my java skills and improving my system design knowledge
+- 🌱 I’m currently refining my coding skills and improving my system design knowledge
+- Also, I am on the lookout for opportunities to get my foot into the tech industry again
 - :fountain: In my meantime I like to learn advanced computer networks topics
 - 📫 How to reach me: surajsureshkumar.98@gmail.com